molneya/osu_db_helpers/README.md

 ## Usage

+### Executable

+You can download the executable from the [https://github.com/molneya/osu_db_helpers/releases](releases) page.

+From there, run it, add your osu! directory, select your options, then click start.

+### Command line

-To download and view command usage:
+To download and view command line usage:

 ```bash
 git clone https://github.com/molneya/osu_db_helpers